gclay12/reactdemo/README.md

 ## Portfolio

 Here is my porfolio website.
 I made it with html, css, and vanellia javascript without using react.
-I thinhk it demonstrates my sense of design and that I understand more the basics of front end development.  http://www.gclay.net/
+I thinhk it demonstrates my sense of design and that I understand more then the basics of front end development.  http://www.gclay.net/

 ## How to use